How to Choose the Best Lash for You

 Single lashes are individual hairs that you can apply to add thickness and length to your lash look.
 They’re applied with lash glue and a pair of tweezers one by one.
 While these can be tedious to apply, they often give the most natural-looking false lash look due to being able to be more precise.
 Individual eyelashes are perfect for day-to-day use or for anyone who prefers subtler false lashes.

-TIP: Single lashes are great for those wanting to experiment and get creative with lash layering.
+Tip: Single lashes are great for those wanting to experiment and get creative with lash layering.

 To Apply: